Resources For Impacted Businesses

 Loan programs listed on the resource page include the IBANK’s Disaster Relief Loan Guarantee Program for loans up to $1 million and the Jump Start Program for loans up to $10,000.
 In addition, the California Capital Access Program encourages financial institutions to make loans to small businesses experiencing difficulty obtaining financing.

 On April 2, Governor Gavin Newsom announced OnwardCa.org , a one stop resource for Californians impacted by job loss due to COVID-19 pandemic.
 It includes a “Dynamic Matching System” to match your profile and needs.
 Losing your job amidst a pandemic is traumatic.
-OnwardCA is a resource that has been rapidly deployed by a broad coalition of companies, foundations, and humans who want to help.
-Help you get money or groceries or child care; help you upskill, reskill, or refresh; and help you land a great new job.
+OnwardCA is a resource that has been rapidly deployed by a broad coalition of companies, foundations, and individuals who want to help.

 Resources for Workers and Employers Impacted by COVID-19